 And that the Irish (like everyone else) have romantic sentimental ideas about their mythology, neither detracts nor elides the power of those myths.
 Parnell as a dead king need not be true to be truthful.
 The myth in other words, may contain lessons in grandeur but it may also contain sweat and grease and dirt, and not be any less noble or dramatic for containing those other qualities.

-And before that, in Ivy Day in the Committee Room, Joyce with his lethal elegance shows us how the (political) sausage gets made (and again in Two Gallants and later still in Ulysses with The Citizen et al) and make no mistake – the hard thugs of the Kennedy machine, the men who made sure the secrets were kept, the deals were made, the men with steel handshakes and iron souls, brought those qualities with them on the boats that ran away from the Potato Famine.
+And before that, in Ivy Day in the Committee Room, Joyce with his lethal elegance shows us how the (political) sausage gets made (and again in Two Gallants and later still in Ulysses with The Citizen et al) and make no mistake – the hard thugs of the Kennedy machine, the men who made sure the secrets were kept, the deals were made, the men with steel handshakes and iron souls, brought those qualities with them on the boats that ran away from the Potato Famine and the god damned English.
 And when they made Boston their own, they did it with a blueprint from that Old World.

 But Norman (nor Hitch) was no Jim nor was he Willy B., and his Bobby is a more simple iteration of the fighter and the martyr and the dead prince written nearly a decade before Bobby became both.
 The defense, if one were so inclined, would be to say Mailer can’t be found guilty for failing at something he wasn’t trying.
 But there’s the rub.
 He saw Bobby in the immediate klieg lit now; the moment of the flash and the convention with Sinatra and Peter Lawford and Tony Curtis all glad-handing, as if they were voting for best picture rather than the next president of the United States.
 But in that now, amid the fakery, was the all too real and in that Bobby was already ancient.
 Ancient Irish, ancient man, ancient idea, ancient tragedy.
 A man who fell out of Joyce’s coat pocket and lived in Yeats’ desk amid the sheaf’s of paper and the incantations.
 Freud, after all, had laid the template among the hysterical ladies of Vienna who (even if they could not themselves be laid) despite their newness, were already harpies, sorceresses and martyrs from the old pagan cauldron.
 And when it was convenient, Mailer could hold forth with the best of them, deconstructing nightmares and cigars, but when it was a bother, well then fuck off, and his Bobby is then a man without a past.
 When in truth, Bobby was all about the past and the snow that was general all across Ireland and which he carried with him in his bones and was stamped across his soul.(13)